ilija-the/vendrithvault/content/index.md

 Welcome to the Vendrith wiki!
 This is a fantasy setting mainly authored by Ilija, with [[Vilhun|Vauxs]] and [[Ferweth|Lucky]] each having co-authored a region of their own.
-Much has also been created directly or indirectly by everyone who has ever played our games, of course - much thanks to all involved 💛
+Much has also been created directly or indirectly by everyone who has ever played our games.
+If you're a contributor you can head over to the [[Style Guide]] for best practices, many thanks to everyone involved 💛

 Vendrith is a fantasy setting fit for heroics, aiming roughly emulate a fantastical version of our own world immediately pre-renaissance.
 The setting tries to combine cultural influences from all over to make the world not feel exclusively western.